Bluedot-Innovation/BluedotAirshipDemoApp-iOS/README.md

 import AirshipKit
 ```

 2. Add `ArshipConfig.plist` to your project.
-Replace UrbanAirship `app keys` and `app secrets` with your keys.
+Replace Airship `app keys` and `app secrets` with your keys.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>